carsonDB/frameflow/README.md

 # FrameFlow.js
-An easy and flexible audio/video streaming processing library for JavaScript world, based on WebAssembly and FFmpeg.
+An audio/video stream processing library for JavaScript world, based on WebAssembly and FFmpeg.

 ## Simple demo
 Demos are in the `./examples/...`